JimmyBok/500_cities/README.md

 ## Results

 ### Models
-Three models with outcomes of binge drinking, smoking and sleeping < 7hrs a night.
+Three linear regression models were run with outcomes of binge drinking, smoking and sleeping < 7hrs a night.

-Fifty-seven predictors (plus intecept).
+Fifty-seven predictors (plus intecept) were included.

-Seven demographic variables.
+Seven of which were demographic variables.

-50 state variables (included DC, CO as baseline).
+50 of which were regional/state variables (included DC, CO as baseline).

 ### Demographic Results